 After my time in the Army, I was presented with a job opportunity as a case manager in the field of home health.
-It was an area of nursing that I wasn’t as familiar with, but I decided to take the leap. my clinical rotations at UC primarily on emergency and critical care, and I didn’t fully grasp the immense impact that the home health sector has on the overall U.S. healthcare system.
+It was an area of nursing that I wasn’t as familiar with, but I decided to take the leap.
+At the time, my clinical rotations at UC were focused primarily on emergency and critical care, and I didn’t fully grasp the immense impact that the home health sector has on the overall U.S. healthcare system.
 However, over the next few years, as I worked in various roles including visit nurse, supervisor, clinical director, and performance improvement coordinator, I began to appreciate the profound effects that home care has not only on patients but also on their families, friends, and the community as a whole.

 One of the great benefits of being a nurse is the ability to explore different job opportunities.
 At one point during my home health journey, I decided to take a break and worked in an ICU for a year.
 I contemplated going back to school to become a nurse anesthetist.
 However, it was during this hiatus that I stumbled upon an opportunity to start an outsource medical coding company specifically for home health agencies.
 While the concept of outsourcing medical coding wasn’t new to the healthcare industry, it was a novel idea within the realm of home health agencies.
 This marked the beginning of my discovery of a new passion—the entrepreneurial spirit within me began to emerge.

 While some may not see an outsourced medical coding company as directly impacting patient care, I have always viewed it as a means of alleviating some of the administrative burdens faced by the clinical staff at the agency.
 By taking care of the coding and documentation audit tasks, it allows the agency to focus on providing quality care to their patients and their families.
-Despite having no prior business experience, I embarked on a journey of learning every day, navigating the intricacies of building a multi- company through trials and errors.
-Over time, my venture grew to employ over 125 staff in the US and 550 overseas, processing an impressive volume of over 124,000 medical records per month.
+Despite having no prior business experience, I embarked on a journey of learning every day, navigating the intricacies of building a multi-million-dollar company through trials and errors.
+Over time, my venture grew to employ over 125 staff in the U.S. and more than 550 overseas, processing an impressive volume of over 124,000 medical records per month.

-With the wealth of experiences and a professional network cultivated over the past quarter century, our , Titan Health Corporation, is currently dedicated to creating several new aimed at improving our healthcare system, whether directly or indirectly.
-Although I never fulfilled my dream of becoming a flight nurse, I have discovered numerous other opportunities that fuel my passion for innovation in healthcare.
+With the wealth of experiences and a professional network cultivated over the past quarter century, our next venture, Titan Health Corporation, is currently dedicated to creating several new solutions aimed at improving our healthcare system, whether directly or indirectly.
+Although I never fulfilled my original dream of becoming a flight nurse, I have discovered numerous other opportunities that fuel my passion for innovation in healthcare.
 I eagerly look forward to making a lasting impact on the healthcare system and the well-being of patients as I embark on this new chapter of my nursing career.